kronosta/ToricKnife/README.md

 And for collision detection, the idea is for some lower dimensions we just check a bunch of points and if the values there are negative in both shapes there's an intersection and therefore a collision, then just flip the velocity and backtrack until the shapes are no longer intersecting.
 Then we can transfer the momentum or whatever.

+# Compilation
+Currently this compiles on Visual Studio 2022 with MSVC 19.
+I'm going to try my absolute hardest to make this easily compatible with other compilers though, by using mostly C++ standard stuff (although if that doesn't work I might need to use the preprocessor and manually verify it compiles).